 - S. 2167: 21st Century Buy American Act

 View All » (including bills from previous years)

-From Jan 2013 to Mar 2015, Murphy missed 4 of 723 roll call votes, which is 0.6%.
+From Jan 2013 to May 2016, Murphy missed 7 of 1,084 roll call votes, which is 0.6%.
 This is better than the median of 1.6% among the lifetime records of senators currently serving.
+ProPublica has tracked 31 explanations for these missed votes.
 The chart below reports missed votes over time.